agl-alexglopez/ccc/README.md

     struct val, key, e, std_alloc, fhmap_int_to_u64, fhmap_id_eq, NULL);
 ```

-All other containers provide default initialization macros can be used at compile time or runtime.
+All other containers provide default initialization macros that can be used at compile time or runtime.
 For example, initializing a ring buffer at compile time is simple.

 ```c
 static ccc_flat_double_ended_queue ring_buffer